MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Related Work

 \section{Related Work}

 \textbf{Self-Attention based backbones.} Vision Transformer (ViT) \cite{vit} firstly applies Transformer architecture to a sequence of image tokens.
-It utilizes multi-head self-attention to capture long-range dependencies, thus achieving amazing results on image classification.
-Following works \cite{visualtransformer, swin, cswin, t2t, pvt, botnet } make a series of breakthroughs to achieve state-of-art performance on several image tasks, i.e., semantic segmentation \cite{segformer,TrSeg} and object detection \cite{detr, d_detr}.
-In video domain, a couple of woks \cite{motionformer, timesformer,vidtr,focal,video_swin,mvit} explore space-time self-attention to model spatial-temporal relation and achieve state-of-the-art performance.
+It utilizes multi-head self-attention to capture long-range dependencies, thus achieving surprising results on image classification.
+Following works\cite{swin,visualtransformer,cswin,t2t,pvt,botnet} make a series of breakthroughs to achieve state-of-art performance on several image tasks, i.e., semantic segmentation \cite{segformer,TrSeg} and object detection \cite{detr,d_detr}.
+In video domain, a couple of woks \cite{motionformer,timesformer,vidtr,focal,video_swin,mvit} explore space-time self-attention to model spatial-temporal relation and achieve state-of-the-art performance.
 It seems that self-attention based architectures have been gradually dominating the computer vision community.

 In this paper, we aim to explore a simple yet effective self-attention free architecture, which builds upon the FC layer to extract features.
-Our comparisons show that MorphMLP can outperform Transformers in essential vision applications, indicating that self-attention is not critical.
+Our comparisons show that MorphMLP can achieve competitive results compared with Transformers not only in images but also in videos without self-attention layers.

-\textbf{CNN based backbones.} CNNs \cite{senet, mobilenetv1, mobilenetv2,regnet,resnext} have dominated vision tasks in the past few years.
+\textbf{CNN based backbones.} CNNs \cite{senet,mobilenetv1,mobilenetv2,regnet,resnext,li2020hard,li2021else} have dominated vision tasks in the past few years.
 In image domain, beginning with AlexNet\cite{alexnet}, more effective and deeper networks, VGG\cite{vgg}, GoogleNet\cite{google}, ResNet\cite{resnet}, DenseNet\cite{densenet} and EfficentNet\cite{efficientnet} are proposed and achieve great success in computer vision.
-In the video domain, several works\cite{c3d, i3d, r(2+1)d, slowfast} explore how to utilize convolution to learn effective spatial-temporal representation.
+In the video domain, several works\cite{c3d,i3d,r(2+1)d,slowfast} explore how to utilize convolution to learn effective spatial-temporal representation.
 However, the typical spatial and temporal convolution are so local that they struggle to capture long-range information well even if stacked deeper.
 A series of works propose efficient modules (e.g., Non-local\cite{non_local}, Double Attention\cite{double_attention}) to enhance local features via integrating long-range relation.
 The improvement of these methods can not be achieved without the supplement of self-attention layers.